George W. Pace: McConkie criticism

-In 1982, Bruce R. McConkie, an apostle in the LDS Church, presented a televised sermon at BYU that was interpreted by some as an attack on Pace's book, What It Means to Know Christ.
-In his sermon, McConkie did not mention Pace or his book by name, though he excerpted a quote which he called "plain sectarian nonsense", and warned against developing a special spiritual relationship with Jesus Christ, apart from the Holy Ghost and God the Father.
-McConkie felt this was a "gospel hobby" that could lead to "an unwholesome holier-than-thou attitude" or "despondence".
+In 1982, Bruce R. McConkie, an LDS Church apostle, presented a televised sermon at BYU that was interpreted by some as an attack on Pace's book, What It Means to Know Christ.
+In his sermon, McConkie did not mention Pace or his book by name, though he excerpted a quote which he called "plain sectarian nonsense," and warned against developing a special spiritual relationship with Jesus Christ, apart from the Holy Ghost and God the Father.
+McConkie felt this was a "gospel hobby" that could lead to "an unwholesome holier-than-thou attitude" or "despondence."
 McConkie said he didn't intend to "downgrade" Jesus, but to teach true doctrine and warn his audience.
-McConkie later claimed he wasn't singling out or specifically thinking of Pace, but was warning against a general trend of "extreme behavior" of born-again type experiences.
+McConkie later stated he wasn't singling out or specifically thinking of Pace, but was warning against a general trend of "extreme behavior" of born-again type experiences.

 According to his son, Pace was personally devastated and saw this as a public condemnation and rebuke.
 He removed his book from the market, was released from his church position as stake president, and had a dramatic drop in class enrollment.
 Pace issued a formal apology in which he stated that his opinions may be misinterpreted, and he was glad that McConkie had clarified the issues.
-Pace wanted "to stay in the mainstream of the Church" and remain loyal to its leadership.
+Pace wanted "to stay in the mainstream of the church" and remain loyal to its leadership.
 In contrast, Pace's son cited the controversy as disillusioning him toward his religious leaders and motivating him to leave the LDS Church.

 Some have speculated that McConkie was reprimanded for downplaying Christ's importance and was asked to reemphasize Jesus in his future teachings.

 Afterward

-After the fallout from the McConkie incident, Pace still retained his BYU religious professorship and served in leadership positions in the church.
+After the fallout from the McConkie incident, Pace retained his BYU religious professorship and served in leadership positions in the church.
 He served for a time as a professor at the BYU Jerusalem Center.
 Remembered as an effective teacher, in 2000 BYU Magazine printed his nomination for professor of the century.
 In the early 2000s Pace and his wife were overseeing BYU's China Teachers Program, which arranges for retired educators from BYU to teach at Chinese universities.

 Pace also continued publishing and public speaking in the LDS community.
 His work was published in an official LDS Church magazine and in the church-sanctioned Encyclopedia of Mormonism.
 Though originally published by Council Press, Pace's criticized book What It Means to Know Christ was even republished in 1988 by the church's own publisher, Deseret Book, as a new edition retitled Our Search to Know the Lord.
-The work remains in print under the name Knowing Christ, published by Cedar Fort, Inc. As a public speaker, Pace has addressed addiction recovery programs and religious topics into the late 1990s.
+The work remains in print under the name Knowing Christ, published by Cedar Fort, Inc. As a public speaker, Pace addressed addiction recovery programs and other groups into the late 1990s.